China resumes international travel: Which countries are imposing new restrictions for COVID? - ExBulletin

 What are the rules for people traveling to China?

-China said Monday it will lift its quarantine requirements for incoming travelers starting Jan.
-8. It will also restart the release visa for residents to travel abroad.
+China said in December it would lift its quarantine requirements for incoming travelers starting Jan.
+8. It will also restart the release visas for residents to travel abroad.

 This is a major step towards easing restrictions on its borders, which have been largely closed since 2020.
 Rules have been gradually eased in recent weeks to facilitate domestic and international travel.

-Hong Kong also said on Wednesday it would remove most of its backlog Restrictions for COVID.
+Hong Kong also said it would remove most of the remainder Restrictions for COVID.

-Online searches for flights out of China rose on Tuesday from record lows, but residents and travel agencies suggested that a return to anything like normal would take several months, as caution prevails for now.
+Online searches for flights out of China rose in December from record lows, but residents and travel agencies suggested that a return to anything like normal would take several months, as caution prevails for now.

 |